How to block pornography and violence sites with MikroTik?

 In Lumiun DNS a location identifies a network, device or place that you want to control and protect.

-To register a location, fill in the name field, select the time zone, select the policy created in the previous step and click the “Next” button.
+To register a place fill in the name field, select the spindle, mark the policy created in the previous step and click the "Next" button.

-After creating the location, you will be redirected to the installation page.
-Select the “MikroTik” tab and we will follow the installation instructions from this new location.
+After creating the place, you will be redirected to the installation page.
+Select the “Mikrotik” tab and we will follow the installation instructions for this new location.

-Step 6: Check if the “Use Peer DNS” option of the DHCP Client is enabled
+Step 6: Check that the “Use Peer DNS” option of DHCP Client is enabled

-In the MikroTik WebFig panel, access the IP → DHCP Client menu and check if the “USE Peer DNS” option is enabled for the interface of your internet link.
+At Mikrotik's WebFig panel, go to the IP menu → DHCP Client and make sure the “Use Peer DNS” option is enabled for your internet link interface.

-If not, you can click on the line, select the option and click the “Apply” button.
+If not, you can click on the line, check the option and click the "Apply" button.

-Copy the DoH address highlighted on the Lumiun DNS installation page.
+Copy the DOH address on the Lumiun DNSinstallation page.

-On the WebFig DNS page, click the down arrow in the “User DoH Server” field, paste the address and click the “Apply” button.
+On the webfig DNS page click on the “User Doh Server” arrow, glue the address and click the "Apply" button.

-Still in the IP → DNS menu, click on the “Cache” button and then click on “Flush cache”.
+Still on the IP menu → DNS click the "Cache" button and then click "Flush Cache".

 Step 9: DNS Servers